Sravya1802/ai-prophet/docs/build_a_bot.md

 - **Positions are keyed by `(market_id, side)`.** Stacking 10 shares of YES across multiple ticks accumulates into one position with a blended `avg_entry_price`.
-- **You cannot hold both YES and NO on the same market.** The server rejects any intent for the opposite side of a held position.
+- **You cannot hold both YES and NO on the same market.** Submitting a BUY on the opposite side of a held position does **not** open a second position and is **not** rejected — the server treats it as a reduction of the existing position.
+Shares get netted off until the holding reaches zero; any remaining shares from your intent are dropped (they do not flip you to the other side).
+To flip, first SELL down to flat, then BUY the new side in a follow-up intent.
 - **Unrealized PnL** is mark-to-market at the snapshot's mid-price for open positions. **Realized PnL** comes from market resolution: payouts are $1 per share on the winning side, $0 on the losing side.